benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

         -   CurrentControlSet: A pointer to a ControlSetxxx - the one currently in use.
             -   Control
+                -   FileSystem
+                    -   NtfsDisable8dot3NameCreation: (0 or 1) 2000/XP
+                        still creates 8dot3 filenames for backwards
+                        compatibility with apps that do not support Windows 95+.
+If none of your apps are that old set this key to 1 to improve performance.
+                    -   NtfsDisableLastAccessUpdate: (0 or 1) Disable
+                        updating of the last accessed timestamp to improve performance.
+Updating of other
+                        timestamps is unaffected.
                 -   Class\\\\{36FC9E60-C465-11CF-8056-444553540000}\\\\0000
                     -   IdleEnable: (0 or 1) Set this to one to increase the USB polling inerval.
 This is useful for laptops as it allows a better standby.
             -   Session Manager
-                -   SafeDllSearchMode: Change the search orger for a required DLL for a pgoramme.
+                -   SafeDllSearchMode: Change the search order for a required DLL for a pgoramme.
 1 = search Windows dirs first, 0 = current dir first.
                 -   Memory Management